High-yield engineering and identification of oxygen-related modified divacancies in 4H-SiC: Results and Discussion

 Cryogenic ODMR and PL spectroscopy (Fig.~\ref{Figure 3}a--3d) were performed on the same single centers tracked during cooling.
-PL5 exhibits a ZPL at 1042.2~nm and zero-field splitting (ZFS) of 1356.5 and 1387.7~MHz; PL6 shows a ZPL at 1037.8~nm and a ZFS of 1365.3~MHz, consistent with earlier reports~\cite{koehl2011room,li2022room,falk2013polytype,shafizadeh2025evolution}.
-A weak emission near the PL5 ZPL appears in most samples, reminiscent of the V1/V1$'$ doublet in silicon vacancies~\cite{nagy2018quantum}.
+PL5 exhibits a ZPL at 1042.2~nm and zero-field splitting (ZFS) of 1356.5 and 1387.7~MHz; PL6 shows a ZPL at 1037.8~nm and a ZFS of 1365.3~MHz, consistent with earlier reports~\cite{koehl2011room,li2022room,falk2013polytype,shafizadeh2025evolution}. {In addition,} a weak emission near the PL5 ZPL appears in most samples, reminiscent of the V1/V1$'$ doublet in silicon vacancies~\cite{nagy2018quantum}.

-PL7$'$ shows a ZPL at 1106.2~nm, close to that of PL3 (1108~nm)~\cite{koehl2011room,li2022room,falk2013polytype,shafizadeh2025evolution}.
-The identical ZPL and the temperature dependence of its ODMR contrast suggest that PL7$'$ likely corresponds to the previously reported PL3a~\cite{magnusson2018excitation,shafizadeh2025evolution,son2022modified}, which might in fact be identical to the basal-like PL7 defect.
-This spectral proximity could explain why the PL7$'$ line was previously unresolved at low temperatures.
+PL7$'$ shows a ZPL at 1106.2~nm, close to that of PL3 (1108~nm)~\cite{koehl2011room,li2022room,falk2013polytype,magnusson2018excitation,shafizadeh2025evolution} and is comparable to the previously reported PL3a~\cite{shafizadeh2025evolution}.
+This spectral proximity could also explain why the PL7$'$/PL7 line was previously unresolved at low temperatures.
 PL8$'$ exhibits a ZPL at 1077.1~nm, near that of PL4 (1078~nm), but displays distinct ODMR features with c-axis orientation.
-These weak-contrast centers were likely overlooked in earlier ensemble measurements~\cite{falk2013polytype,shafizadeh2025evolution,wang2020optimization,son2022modified}.

 Temperature-dependent ODMR spectra reveal contrasting behaviors among the centers.
-For PL5 (Fig.~\ref{Figure 3}c), the right branch of the ODMR signal weakens markedly below 10~K, while the left branch remains stable.
-PL6 shows minimal change from 100~K to 10~K (Fig.~\ref{Figure 3}d).
-In contrast, the ODMR contrast of PL7$'$ vanishes near 10~K (Fig.~\ref{Figure 3}e).
-Conversely, PL8$'$ exhibits increasing ODMR contrast upon cooling, reaching nearly twice its room-temperature value at 10~K (Fig.~\ref{Figure 3}f).
+For PL5 (Fig.~\ref{Figure 3}e), the right branch of the ODMR signal weakens markedly below 10~K, while the left branch remains stable.
+PL6 shows minimal change from 100~K to 10~K (Fig.~\ref{Figure 3}f).
+In contrast, the ODMR contrast of PL7$'$ vanishes near 10~K (Fig.~\ref{Figure 3}g).
+Conversely, PL8$'$ exhibits increasing ODMR contrast upon cooling, reaching nearly twice its room-temperature value at 10~K (Fig.~\ref{Figure 3}h).
 These trends highlight PL8$'$ as a promising spin qubit candidate for cryogenic quantum applications.
 The distinct temperature-dependent behaviors further confirm the differences among these defects and provide a pathway for investigating temperature-dependent intersystem crossing processes.